Achilles Tendon Injury

 Causes of Achilles tendon pain

-Common causes of Achilles pain begins with improper stretching of the calf muscles.
+Common causes of Achilles pain begin with improper stretching of the calf muscles.
 Which can lead to fatigue or tight calf muscles.
 This shifts more of the burden of running to the Achilles.
 This is compounded when increasing mileage too quickly or overtraining.

 Excess speed work tends to stress the Achilles more than other types of running.